Eissxs/CodaQull/CONTRIBUTING.md

 Thank you for contributing to CodaQuill!

 ## We Develop with Github
-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as to accept pull requests.

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact me if that's a concern.

 ## Report bugs using Github's [issue tracker](https://github.com/Eissxs/CodaQuill/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Eissxs/CodaQuill/issues/new).